microsoft/pyright/docs/configuration.md

 <a name="reportShadowedImports"></a> **reportShadowedImports** [boolean or string, optional]: Generate or suppress diagnostics for files that are overriding a module in the stdlib.
 The default value for this setting is `"none"`.

+## Based options

+the following additional options are not available in regular pyright:

+<a name="reportUnreachable"></a> **reportUnreachable** [boolean or string, optional]: Generate or suppress diagnostics for unreachable code.
+The default value for this setting is `"none"`.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.